If you haven’t claimed and verified your Google My Business Listing yet, that’s the first step. To get started, visit www.google.com/business.

 If you follow Google’s guidelines for Google My Business reviews, you can ask your customers for reviews.
 (However, if you violate any of these policies, your reviews could be removed.)

 Recently Google made some changes to their review guidelines.
 They have now changed it so that current and/or former employees can’t leave reviews.
-For business owners this is great news because it means that disgruntled and ex-employees with a grudge can no longer post bad reviews.
+For business owners, this is great news because it means that disgruntled and ex-employees with a grudge can no longer post bad reviews.
 Here is the new section that deals with Conflict of Interest:

 Additionally, Google made some changes with regard to reputation marketing software.
 Reputation marketing software can help filter out people who were planning on leaving negative reviews so that they aren’t given the opportunity to leave that bad review online.
 (This is sometimes referred to as “review gating.”)
-Google wants to prevent that practice, so on April 12, 2018, Google updated their review policy to include information on this.
+Google wants to prevent that practice, so on April 12, 2018, Google updated its review policy to include information on this.
 In general, you don’t want to “Discourage or prohibit negative reviews or selectively solicit positive reviews from customers.”

 Also, whatever you do, do not offer a bribe in exchange for a review.
 Not only does it go against Google’s terms, it goes against the laws of reviews in general: do you really want to bribe someone to leave you a good review — or do you want to earn it?

 When customers leave reviews for you — good or bad — make sure you respond to them.
-Not only does it show that customer that you appreciate their feedback, it also shows potential customers that you care.
+Not only does it show that customers that you appreciate their feedback, it also shows potential customers that you care.

 So what happens if you get a negative review?
 First, don’t freak out.
 Everybody has a bad day and most people recognize that.
 Also, if you have a troll that gave you a one-star review and left a nasty comment, most people with common sense recognize that review for what it is.
 It’s generally not worth stressing over.